Danaher Co. (NYSE:DHR) Shares Sold by Baker Tilly Wealth Management LLC

-Baker Tilly Wealth Management LLC decreased its holdings in shares of Danaher Co.
-(NYSE:DHR – Get Rating) by 2.1% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 3,910 shares of the conglomerate’s stock after selling 83 shares during the period.
-Baker Tilly Wealth Management LLC’s holdings in Danaher were worth $1,010,000 at the end of the most recent reporting period.
+Baker Tilly Wealth Management LLC lessened its holdings in shares of Danaher Co.
+(NYSE:DHR – Get Rating) by 2.1% in the third quarter, according to its most recent filing with the SEC.
+The firm owned 3,910 shares of the conglomerate’s stock after selling 83 shares during the quarter.
+Baker Tilly Wealth Management LLC’s holdings in Danaher were worth $1,010,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
-Vanguard Group Inc. increased its position in Danaher by 2.1% during the 1st quarter.
-Vanguard Group Inc. now owns 51,004,840 shares of the conglomerate’s stock worth $14,961,250,000 after purchasing an additional 1,044,650 shares during the period.
-Northern Trust Corp grew its holdings in shares of Danaher by 0.8% in the 2nd quarter.
-Northern Trust Corp now owns 8,061,833 shares of the conglomerate’s stock worth $2,043,836,000 after acquiring an additional 65,824 shares during the period.
-Legal & General Group Plc grew its holdings in shares of Danaher by 6.4% in the 2nd quarter.
-Legal & General Group Plc now owns 4,656,373 shares of the conglomerate’s stock worth $1,180,485,000 after acquiring an additional 279,432 shares during the period.
-Amundi grew its holdings in shares of Danaher by 10.2% in the 2nd quarter.
-Amundi now owns 4,649,220 shares of the conglomerate’s stock worth $1,157,183,000 after acquiring an additional 431,694 shares during the period.
-Finally, Parnassus Investments LLC grew its holdings in shares of Danaher by 3.0% in the 2nd quarter.
-Parnassus Investments LLC now owns 4,622,607 shares of the conglomerate’s stock worth $1,171,923,000 after acquiring an additional 135,251 shares during the period.
+Other institutional investors also recently added to or reduced their stakes in the company.
+Steward Financial Group LLC boosted its position in Danaher by 330.4% during the 2nd quarter.
+Steward Financial Group LLC now owns 99 shares of the conglomerate’s stock worth $25,000 after acquiring an additional 76 shares during the period.
+Goodman Advisory Group LLC bought a new stake in shares of Danaher in the 2nd quarter worth $27,000.
+Investors Asset Management of Georgia Inc. GA ADV bought a new stake in shares of Danaher in the 2nd quarter worth $32,000.
+WFA of San Diego LLC bought a new stake in shares of Danaher in the 2nd quarter worth $35,000.
+Finally, Tortoise Investment Management LLC raised its stake in shares of Danaher by 130.0% in the 2nd quarter.
+Tortoise Investment Management LLC now owns 138 shares of the conglomerate’s stock worth $35,000 after buying an additional 78 shares in the last quarter.
 Institutional investors and hedge funds own 77.26% of the company’s stock.

-Danaher (NYSE:DHR – Get Rating) last issued its quarterly earnings results on Thursday, October 20th.
-The conglomerate reported $2.56 earnings per share for the quarter, topping analysts’ consensus estimates of $2.24 by $0.32.
-The company had revenue of $7.66 billion for the quarter, compared to analyst estimates of $7.17 billion.
+Danaher (NYSE:DHR – Get Rating) last issued its earnings results on Thursday, October 20th.
+The conglomerate reported $2.56 EPS for the quarter, beating analysts’ consensus estimates of $2.24 by $0.32.
 Danaher had a return on equity of 18.33% and a net margin of 21.65%.
-The business’s revenue for the quarter was up 6.0% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $2.39 EPS.
-Analysts anticipate that Danaher Co. will post 10.53 earnings per share for the current year.
+The firm had revenue of $7.66 billion for the quarter, compared to the consensus estimate of $7.17 billion.
+During the same quarter in the previous year, the company posted $2.39 earnings per share.
+The business’s quarterly revenue was up 6.0% compared to the same quarter last year.
+On average, sell-side analysts forecast that Danaher Co. will post 10.53 earnings per share for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Friday, January 27th.
-Investors of record on Friday, December 30th will be given a $0.25 dividend.
-This represents a $1.00 annualized dividend and a dividend yield of 0.38%.
-The ex-dividend date of this dividend is Thursday, December 29th.
+Shareholders of record on Friday, December 30th will be paid a $0.25 dividend.
+The ex-dividend date is Thursday, December 29th.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.38%.
 Danaher’s dividend payout ratio (DPR) is currently 11.05%.

 About Danaher